• News

 One day the house seems to burst at the seams with football kit and school bags, and the next you’re rattling around a house that feels too large for two – or even one.

 Downsizing in these circumstances is often the right move.
-If you downsize to a more age-appropriate property, you may be able to pay off any remaining mortgage and release a significant lump sum at the same time.
+You may be able to pay off any remaining mortgage and release a significant lump sum at the same time.

 Getting a mortgage in later life